nwops/kitchen-vmpool/README.md

 ```

-The payload_file key is not required and was used for other purposes outside of kitchen-vmpool in order to create the instances.
+The `payload_file` key is not required and was used for other purposes outside of kitchen-vmpool in order to create the vra instances.
 It can be expected that some users will throw extra metadata in these pools for their own purposes.
 So care must be
-taken to not wipe out this data when creating a store.
+taken to not wipe out this data when creating a new state store.

 ### Puppet's VMpooler
 Consider the VMpooler state store to be the ultimate backend for kitchen-vmpool.
 While vmpool doesn't currently support vmpooler
-it is on the roadmap to support.
+it is on the roadmap.

 https://github.com/puppetlabs/vmpooler